Mercersburg Academy: Endowment

-The Academy has an endowment of $397 million, making it one of the highest endowment-per-student independent schools in the country.
+The Academy has an endowment of $422 million, making it one of the top 10 highest endowment-per-student independent schools in the country.
 On October 10, 2013, Mercersburg alumna Deborah Simon '74 pledged $100 million to the school, making her gift the largest in the school's history and one of the largest ever to an independent secondary school in the United States.

-Curriculum
+Curriculum and activities

-Mercersburg offers 170 traditional courses, including more than 40 honors, Advanced Placement, and post-AP courses.
+Mercersburg offers 150 traditional courses, including more than 40 honors and Advanced Studies courses.